itsjafer/schwab-api/README.md

 1. Log in to Schwab and go to your [security center](https://client.schwab.com/clientapps/access/securityCenter#/main/epass).
 1. Under two-step verification, select "Always at login", and then select "Security Token".
-1. **Enter the symantec ID here that you generated using the code above**.
+1. **Enter the symantec ID here that you generated using my website or the code above**.

 ### Quickstart